 Just keep them safe.
 You do not need to turn in Form W-9s to the IRS.
 Also, the information on the form should be used to fill out Form 1099s.
 It should not be used for any other purpose, and you cannot give anyone else the information contained on that form.
 If you do not keep the information safe, you can find yourself in hot water both criminally and civilly.

-How do I issue a Form 1099-MISC without an EIN or SSN?
+How do I issue a Form 1099-NEC without an EIN or SSN?

 What if I want to continue working with this vendor even though this person has refused to fill out a Form W-9 or provide a TIN?

 If you have requested a Form W-9 from a vendor or subcontractor, and that person has failed to provide it, the IRS requires that you immediately begin backup withholdings of 24% and that you report those withholdings on Form 945.
 You should continue backup withholdings until you are provided with a TIN.
 Make sure you have documented that you requested the Form W-9 from this vendor at least three times.

 If you have further questions about backup withholdings or your tax responsibilities, or if you need help filling out Form 1099s, it’s a smart idea to consult a CPA.
 The bottom line is that if you have followed the steps needed to request information from your vendors and subcontractors, and if you have reported their earnings correctly and on time, then you will not be held responsible for any of their decisions when it comes to your taxes.